chee/solid-automerge/readme.md

 ## createDocumentProjection

-Get a fine-grained live view from a signal automerge handle.
+Get a fine-grained live view from a signal automerge `DocHandle`.

 Underlying primitive for [`useDocument`](#usedocument-).